Azure/azure-cli/README.rst

 Upgrading
 ^^^^^^^^^

-If you have the CLI installed, run the following to update.
+If you already have the CLI installed, run the following to update:

 .. code-block:: console